rostag/bigpolicy_eu/README.md

 `npm install -g typescript@next`

+Please notice: recently, there were big [updates to Angular 2 Router](http://victorsavkin.com/post/145672529346/angular-router#comment-2723686096), and this project incorporates them.

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.